-Whenever a new system is introduced, a slow initial uptake is expected.
-Users typically require time to adapt to new processes, and usage grows as confidence builds.
-This is a natural part of the change journey.
+Whenever a new system is introduced, a slow initial uptake can be expected.
+Change management recognises that users typically require time to adapt to new processes, and as their usage grows, so does their confidence in the system.

 In this article, I'll explore this journey on the Incident Reporting and Investigation System (IRIS), including how the COVID-19 pandemic impacted its early adoption.
 I'll also address a persistent, yet outdated, misconception that IRIS underperforms compared to the previous system.